 Mrs. Aileen Sequeira, a remarkable personality in the hospitality education.
 She was teaching us Accommodations, she extended her role beyond the academics, taking on the responsibility of being the girls’ hostel warden.
-Mrs. Sequeira’s commitment to her duty was truly exceptional, evident in her late-night inspections after 9 pm, ensuring the safety and well being of all hostellite girls.
+Mrs. Sequeira’s commitment to her duty was truly exceptional, evident in her late-night inspections generally post 9.30 pm, ensuring the safety and well being of all hostellite girls.
 What set her apart was not only her professional dedication but the genuine care she bestowed upon the students.

 Mrs. Sequeira’s warm and ever-present smile became a symbol of comfort for those going through the challenges of late adolescence and early adulthood.
 In the pre-internet times, where connectivity was not as pervasive, she played a vital role in bridging the gap between students and their parents.
 If any girl hostellite was going around with a boy, parents got the scoop via a personal touch – a Diwali card with warm wishes and a gentle note about newfound friendships.
 This unique approach, coupled with her heartfelt wishes, added a personal touch to the communication, leading to a sense of transparency and trust between the institution and parents.
 When the girls got back after the break, the post-Diwali gossip was all about whose parents got the special card.
 Talk about creating a buzz!